Protocol Specification

 Layer 7APPLICATION

-Domain-specific behaviour — music, code, fitness, robotics
+Domain-specific behaviour — music, code, fitness, robotics, BCI

 Layer 6xMesh